yanzewu/pywp/README.md

 ### Way 1: Running like a command

 Just put your potential file into pywp/potential folder.
-The potential class should derive `pywp.Potential`.
+The potential class should inherit `pywp.Potential`.
 In command argument, select `--potential=yourfile.Yourclassname`.
 For example, `--potential=test.Tully1` selects class Tully1 defined in pywp/potential/test.py.

 ### Way 2: Running as a custom application